-Extenuating circumstances may warrant an alternative arrangement.
-In such a case, it is your responsibility to discuss this with your teacher in advance of the deadline.
-Where there are extenuating circumstances, the decision regarding an extended deadline or an alternative arrangement with the teacher will depend upon course programming.
-It is expected that most evaluations will be written within two school days upon return to class at a time established by the teacher.
+If you anticipate missing a deadline, then it is your responsibility to discuss the situation with your teacher in advance of the deadline.
+An alternative arrangement may be warranted.
+It is expected that most evaluations will be written within two school days upon return to class at a time established by the teacher